devsecopsgirl/internship-appsecco/docs/Ubuntu-server-VM-setup.md

 ![](Images/2020-08-18_22-28.png)

-If a network connection is enabled, a selection of snaps that are useful in a server environment are presented and can be selected for installation.
+If a network connection is enabled, a selection of snaps that are useful in a server environment is presented and can be selected for installation.

 After that, select `Done` and press `Enter`.